smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Import-Module WebAdministration
 {% endhighlight %}

-Then lets do a really simple example, reviewing a single binding on a the 'CoolSite' web site:
+Then lets do a really simple example, reviewing a single binding on the 'CoolSite' web site:

 {% highlight powershell %}
 Get-WebBinding -Name 'CoolSite'